diznq/80s/README.md

 # 80's

-Minimalistic epoll server with bindings to Lua
+Minimalistic lock-less epoll server with Lua bindings.

 ## Motivation

 Over time I already grew tired of insane software complexity of modern software development, that requires 300MB RAM just to return Hello world on HTTP server in Python and 500MB Docker image as an extra.

-80's is a minimalistic server that leverages Lua to handle network traffic and is only 270kB when compiled yet still achieving 55 000 req/s on single core with async IO thanks to epoll!
+80's is a minimalistic server that leverages Lua to handle network traffic and is only 280kB when compiled yet still achieving `55 000 req/s` on single core or `252 000 req/s` on 4 cores meanwhile being fully asynchronous and free of any locks.

 ## Compiling